 Brain Break Games in high school

-One way to really hone in on a lesson and engage the students in a motivating and meaningful activity is through game of vacation.
-But there’s another benefit as well.
+One way to really hone in on a lesson and engage the students in a motivating and meaningful activity is through the use of games.
+But there’s another benefit to playing games as well.

 Using games as a brain break offers an opportunity for movement in an age-appropriate activity.
-You can incorporate things like Jeopardy or Cahoots with movement involved where the student needs to get up and move to a smart board and touch an area on the board in order to enter their answer.
+You can incorporate things like Jeopardy or Cahoots with movements where the student needs to get up and move to a SMART board and touch an area on the board in order to enter their answer.

 Students can work together with groups or individually, but just offering that chance to move in the classroom is an asset to the student as well as incorporating learning for the whole group of classmates.